sedouard/flocker/docs/using/tutorial/movingvolume.rst

 .. note:: You must have `Vagrant <https://www.vagrantup.com/>`_ and `VirtualBox <https://www.virtualbox.org/>`_  installed to create the VMs and start the containers for this tutorial.

 In Step 1 you installed the Flocker client on your local machine.
-For the next step in this tutorial you now need two instances of Flocker, each on a separate host.
+For the next step in this tutorial you need two instances of Flocker, each on a separate host.
 Flocker manages the links, ports, and volumes associated with Docker containers and can move them around after deployment.
 To install Flocker (plus dependencies) on the hosts, run the following command and Vagrant will create the environments you need: